Cryoburn

 Cryoburn is a science fiction novel by American writer Lois McMaster Bujold, first published in October 2010.
-Part of the Vorkosigan Saga, it was nominated for the Hugo Award for Best Novel in 2011, as Bujold's ninth Best Novel nomination.
-Also in 2011, it was one of the top five finishers in the poll for the Locus Award for Best Science Fiction Novel.
+Part of the Vorkosigan Saga, it explores the long-term societal effects of cryonics.
+Bujold has called it "an extended meditation on death."

-Plot summary
+Synopsis

-Cryoburn takes place six or seven years after Diplomatic Immunity.
-Miles Vorkosigan, the main character in the series, is 39 years old.
-He is sent by Emperor Gregor to the planet Kibou-daini ("New Hope") to investigate White Chrysanthemum Cryonics Corporation.
+Some years after the events of Diplomatic Immunity, Miles Vorkosigan is sent by Emperor Gregor to the planet Kibou-daini ("New Hope") to investigate White Chrysanthemum Cryonics Corporation.
 WhiteChrys, a major "cryocorp", to which sick or dying people go to be frozen in hopes of one day being revived and cured, is opening a subsidiary on Komarr, arousing suspicions.
 The narrative follows three points of view: those of Miles, his Armsman Roic, and Jin Sato, a local Kibou-daini boy.

 At a conference, an attempt is made to kidnap Miles and the other attendees.
 Miles avoids capture because an allergic reaction to the drug used on him makes him extremely hyperactive, and escapes into the below-ground Cryocombs, where the frozen are stored.
 Roic is caught along with Raven, a cryo-revival specialist from the Durona Group who assisted in reviving Miles after his death on Jackson's Whole (detailed in Mirror Dance).

 When Miles finds his way back to the surface, he encounters Jin, an eleven-year-old boy living with his chickens and other pets in a disused building.
 Jin introduces him to a society of outcasts living in abandoned facilities.
 This helps Miles piece together what is really going on.